This post is by Mark Faggiano, founder and CEO of TaxJar.

 - Figure out how much sales tax you collected in each state where you have sales tax nexus.

-When it comes time to file, you have three options: you can file on paper (antiquated and slow), file online, or (if you use TaxJar) AutoFile.
-Since nobody wants to deal with paper any more, these last two versions are preferred by states.
-So we’ll deal with them.
+When it comes time to file, you have three options: you can file on paper (antiquated and slow), file online, or use an automated filing service.

 No matter how you choose to file, be sure to pay on time.
 Penalties for late payment or failure to file can get steep.
 Nobody wants to pay a $50 penalty on a $2 sales tax bill.